 It's no big deal to Obama.

-That's that's the way to look at it.
+That's the way to look at it.

-It's not gonna happen overnight.
+It's not going to happen overnight.

 We're by no means out of this problem, and he's just made it worse.

-And there Will be a double dip in the housing market if nobody's able to get mortgages to buy new houses.
+And there will be a double dip in the housing market if nobody's able to get mortgages to buy new houses.

 The prices will continue to decline if you can't get a mortgage and the banks are being forced to eat their current mortgages.

-Why would they make any new loans if they're going to be forced down the line to eat them in this market?
+I mean, where are they going to get why would they make any new loans if they're going to be forced down the line to eat them in this market?

-So I don't know how you avoid a double dip.
+So, I don't know how you avoid a double dip.

-So you have TARP, stimulus, all these other bailouts, Obama's latest budget, it all adds up to one thing.
+So, you have TARP, Stimulus, all these other bailouts, Obama's latest budget.

-He is not business friendly.
+He is not business-friendly, he's campaign contributor-friendly.

 Pays to play, baby.